About Cookie Tracking

 Of course the user will have the standard opportunities to opt-out of any cookie tracking, by either removing their cookies, do their shopping in a private browser session or by not accepting cookies on your shop - as the EU cookie policies require.
 If you are located outside of the EU, you might have other rules in terms of providing sufficient cookie information.

 You can read more about how to have the user opt-out of the tracking without removing the Hello Retail service entirely.
-Notice: Your solution will just not be personalized then.

 In Hello Retail, we do all we can to adapt new changes to the cookie rules and regulations, and we are in dialogue with many local trade and industry associations to ensure our best advisory capabilities - even so, please be aware you as an e-commerce owner is solely responsible for what and how you handle cookie tracking and information on your website.